Locking approved shifts to prevent changes from being made

 - Click the Unlock Shifts button in the modal that pops up.

-You will note the tool tip in the bottom of your screen, indicating that "Users with the 'Edit Pay' permission enabled will still be able to edit locked shifts".
+You will note the tooltip at the bottom of your screen, indicating that "Users with the 'Edit Pay' permission enabled will still be able to edit locked shifts".
 This means users with this permission enabled will not need to unlock shifts in order to make changes.

 The unlocked shifts will now show without the lock icon.
 You are now able to edit the shift by clicking on the pencil icon.